Hans-Heinrich Sander: Party

 Sander became a member of the Free Democratic Party in 1968.
 He was deputy chairman of the Lower-Saxon Free Democratic Party and district chairman of the Free Democratic Party Holzminden.
 He has been the mayor of the Samtgemeinde Bevern from 2001 to 2003.

 Politics

-In 1973 he became a member of the county council of Holzminden which he stayed until 2006.
-He was a member of the Lower-Saxon parliament since 2003 and the Lower-Saxon Minister of Environment and Climate Protection since March 4, 2003.
-Since 1996, Hans-Heinrich Sander was Deputy District Administrator of Holzminden.
+In 1973 Sander became a member of the county council of Holzminden which he stayed until 2006.
+He was a member of the Lower-Saxon parliament from 2003 and the Lower-Saxon Minister of Environment and Climate Protection from 4 March 2003.
+From 1996, Hans-Heinrich Sander was Deputy District Administrator of Holzminden.

-He describes himself as a practitioner who wants to give the people some free space in the field of environmental politics.
-In his opinion ambitious environmental politics will fail if it does not pick up the people along with it.